sophialiuce/BERT-sentiment-analysis/README.md

 # BERT-topic-classification

-This repository contains implementations for haircare verbatim topic classification and pre-trained models using Google BERT.
+This repository contains implementations for customer verbatim topic classification and pre-trained models using Google BERT.

 Here are some information included in this repository: